carrytheeast/Project_Analysis_of_important_factors_in_the_incidence_of_heart_disease_and_prediction_model/README.md

 This project was conducted in the fall semester of Pukyong National University's third year.

 Used LightGBM, Optuna, Smote, robustScaler, ordinalEncoding, stratifiedKFold crossValidation

+About Dataset in Kaggle - Key Indicators of Heart Disease